PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 - Cost: $800K–$1.5M development + $200K–$400K annual maintenance

-- Recommendation: Only for organizations with strong automation expertise
+- Only for organisations with strong internal automation expertise

-- Pros: Proven architecture, deployed in customer's AWS account, 4-6 weeks implementation
+- Proven architecture, deployed in your AWS account, 4–6 weeks implementation

 - Cost: $400K–$1.2M implementation + $70K–$230K annual operations

-- Recommendation: Best for organizations wanting crypto-agility without multi-year development
+- Best for organisations wanting crypto-agility without multi-year development

-- Pros: May be included with CA vendor licensing
+- May be included with CA vendor licensing

-- Cost: Appears cheaper upfront, much more expensive long-term
+- Appears cheaper upfront, far more expensive long-term

-- Recommendation: Avoid—this is vendor lock-in with extra steps
+- Avoid — this is vendor lock-in with extra steps

 Deliverable: Architecture design, vendor contracts, implementation timeline